 Dr. Gallo struck out both of these statements, writing in the margins of the paper,

 "I just don't believe it.
-You are absolutely incredible"
+You are absolutely incredible"and

 Dr. Gallo also wrote, in the conclusion of the paper this passage: